-Gallatin Gateway Public School's Gallatin County, Montana response to the findings identified in our audit is in the Corrective Action Plan.
-Gallatin Gateway Public School's, Gallatin County, Montana response was not subject to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Gallatin Gateway Public School's response to the findings identified in our audit is described Auditee's Corrective Action Plan.
+Gallatin Gateway Public School's response was not subject to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.